apache/spark/docs/mllib-optimization.md

 explicitly in Newton's method.
 As a result, L-BFGS often achieves rapider convergence compared with other first-order optimization.

+### Choosing an Optimization Method

+[Linear methods](mllib-linear-methods.html) use optimization internally, and some linear methods in MLlib support both SGD and L-BFGS.
+We give a few guidelines for choosing between methods.
+However, different optimization methods can have different convergence guarantees depending on the properties of the objective function, and we cannot cover the literature here.

+* L-BFGS is recommended since it generally converges faster (in fewer iterations) than SGD.
+* SGD can be faster for datasets with a very large number of instances (rows), especially when using a small `miniBatchFraction`.

 ## Implementation in MLlib

 ### Gradient descent and stochastic gradient descent